ADGEfficiency/energy-py/readme.md

 Reinforcement learning in energy systems requires first proving the concepts in a virtual environment.
 This project demonstrates the ability of reinforcement learning to control a virtual energy environment.

-To get started clone this repo and run core.py (see below).
+To get started clone this repo and run core.py.

 This project is built and maintained by Adam Green -  adam.green@adgefficiency.com.